ArenT1981/bsa_constraint_validation_assign1/README.md

 The Frequency enumerated type is mapped to an associated Number that acts as the divisor/denominator.
 The Amount is the numerator.
 The result of this expression, if it yields a whole pence amount (i.e. yields an *exact* value within two decimal places), then is "validated as valid" and no validation error is produced.

 This criteria builds upon the constraints elaborated as "Defined Parameters" above, which as previously alluded to, are incomplete.
 These missing constraints will be discussed below.
-Here, we can note that for the listed frequencies (TWO_WEEK, FOUR_WEEK, QUARTER, YEAR), they all map unmbigously to a given numerical value and can be implmented without issue as per the Amount requirement of a whole number of pence.
+Here, we can note that for the listed frequencies (`TWO_WEEK`, `FOUR_WEEK`, `QUARTER`, `YEAR`), they all map unmbigously to a given numerical value and can be implmented without issue as per the Amount requirement of a whole number of pence.

 ### Validated as invalid